osism/testbed/docs/source/deployment.rst

      * The credentials are stored in ``clouds.yaml`` and ``secure.yaml`` with the name ``scs-demo``.

-     * The SCS-Demonstrator use the Ussuri Release with OVN SDN, but there is an issue with Network Availability Zones.
+     * The SCS-Demonstrator use the Victoria Release with OVN SDN, but there is an issue with Network Availability Zones.
        OVN is seperate in Network- and Router Availability Zones. to make it work, it depends to remove  availability_zone_hints in the terrafrom environment you will find neutron.patch file